deemzie/jesse-research/README.md

 1. Read the notebook and strategy example to understand how to plot your own stuff nicely.
 2. Include the methods used in the strategy file in a separate python file or in a new class inherited from Jesse Strategy.
 3. Read the Lightweight chart documentation to see how to apply styles to your charts: https://tradingview.github.io/lightweight-charts/
+4. Use the dump functions in the self.after method to analyze running live strategies.

 Known issues:
 1. "Javascript: require is not defined" may pop, just rerun the notebook.